tjcsl/director4/docs/SETUP.md

 6. You can now work on Director. `scripts/start-servers.sh` will open a `tmux` session with the four servers each running in a separate pane.
    - Note: If you are not familiar with `tmux`, we recommend https://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/ and https://tmuxcheatsheet.com/ as starting resources.
 7. When you are finished, type `exit` to exit the VM and `vagrant halt` to stop it.
 When you want to work on Director 4.0 again, `cd` into this directory, run `vagrant up` and `vagrant ssh` to launch the VM and connect to it, and then run `exit` and `vagrant halt` to exit and shut it down.
-   - Note: You may need to run `vagrant halt -f` instead of `vagrant halt`.
-This is due to a strange bug that we have been unable to diagnose.